GMOD/jbconnect/docs/index.rst

 Vulnerabilty Warnings
 ---------------------

-We don't consider the application production ready.
-It's more of a proof of concept.
-The project currently has a number of vulnerability warnings of varying degrees, much of which are due to the fact that we are complying with an older version Sails.
+npm currently reports a number of vulnerability warnings of various degrees of severity, most of which are coming from Sails.
+Many of these warnings are fixed in a later version of SailsJS.
+We hope in a future release of the software to correct more of these warnings.
-That is, the version of Sails is can be current, but the structure of the application is built on an older version.
-As such, this causes Sails to operate in legacy mode.

-We continue to work on the project moving forward to reduce the vulnerabilities.
-One such important step will be to advance the support of Sails JS version 1.x.

-One way to reduce the warnings is to upgrade the various npm modules.
-We chose, for the time being to focus on the function concept before the inevitable code hardening.